Distance 5.3 miles

 Accessibility Moderate: some uneven terrain, gates, ladder stiles, one squeeze stile

 Start and End points Postcode S6 6HW – /// broad.opera.period

-This circular walk takes in a truly beautiful part of the Yorkshire Peak District from the pretty village of Low Bradfield and then around to Dale Dike Reservoir and Agden Reservoir.
+This circular Dale Dike Reservoir walk takes in a truly beautiful part of the Yorkshire Peak District from the pretty village of Bradfield and then around to Dale Dike Reservoir and Agden Reservoir.
 Dale Dike Reservoir was the scene of a terrible tragedy in 1864, when its walls collapsed soon after construction was completed.
 650 million gallons of water surged along the Loxley Valley into Sheffield, killing more than 250 people and destroying hundreds of properties.
-The reservoir was rebuilt and, happily, the landscape today is peaceful and tranquil.
-There are wonderful views along the walk, and some great picnic spots along the way.
+The reservoir was rebuilt and, happily, the landscape today is much more peaceful and tranquil.
+There are wonderful views along the walk, and some great picnic spots on the way.

-1. The walk starts from The Plough pub, on the outskirts of the village of Low Bradfield, (SK26387, S6 6HW).
+1. This Dale Dike Reservoir walk starts from The Plough pub, on the outskirts of the village of Low Bradfield (S6 6HW).
 To begin the walk, cross over Mill Lee Road and take the public footpath immediately opposite the pub.
 This pretty country lane soon leads you out of the village and past the Bradfield Community Orchard on your right hand side.

 2. Follow the well-marked path over a series of step stiles and through pretty woodland, until you pass Annet Bridge on the right hand side, crossing Dale Dike.
 Cross a step stile on to a quiet country lane and turn left, following the lane up.
 Be aware that there are no footpaths on this section of road.